 These health benefits of mushrooms seem to exist mainly because of the presence of polysaccharides (complex sugar molecules) called beta glucans in their cell walls.
 Beta glucans are also present in cereal grains, mushrooms, algae, bacteria, fungi, and yeast.
-Early human clinical trials with beta glucans have confirmed that they have an immune strengthening effect and are safe to consume, with minimal to no side effects.
+Early human clinical trials with beta glucans have confirmed that they have an immune-strengthening effect and are safe to consume, with minimal to no side effects for most people.

 Health Benefit of Mushrooms #1: Powerful Anti-Cancer Fighters

-Brewed for thousands of years as a medicinal tea in China, turkey tail mushroom (known scientifically as Trametes versicolor or Coriolus versicolor) has recently been shown to be a powerful anti-cancer agent.
+Brewed for thousands of years as a medicinal tea in China, turkey tail mushroom (known scientifically as Trametes versicolor or Coriolus versicolor) is used extensively in Asia to fight cancer.

-Additionally, PSK eases tumor-associated symptoms, and has been shown to extend lifespan in patients undergoing radiation therapy and chemotherapy.
+Additionally, PSK has been shown to ease tumor-associated symptoms, and extend lifespan in patients undergoing radiation therapy and chemotherapy.

-Along with all this, turkey tail mushroom extracts have also been shown to:
+Along with all this, turkey tail mushroom extracts have also been found to:

 – Target cancer stem cells, preventing the formation of prostate tumors in a mouse model of prostate cancer – with an incredible efficiency of 100 percent and no side-effects whatsoever!